• Skip to primary navigation

 Can I freeze garlic naan bread?

-Technically yet, you can freeze this garlic naan, but practically I wouldn’t bother.
+Technically yes, you can freeze this garlic naan, but practically I wouldn't bother.

 This is such a quick and easy recipe you can have a fresh batch mixed and fried in the same time that it would take to defrost and warm the frozen naan.

-That said, if you do want to freeze them, just transfer the cooled fried naan bread to a ziploc bag and store in the freezer for up to 6 months.
+That said, if you do want to freeze them, transfer the cooled fried naan bread to a Ziploc bag and store it in the freezer for up to 6 months.

-To use, defrost on the counter top and warm up in a dry frying pan over a low heat until heated through.
+To use, defrost on the countertop and warm up in a dry frying pan over low heat until heated through.

 Variations